Optimal Virtual Model Control for Robotics: Design and Tuning of Passivity-Based Controllers: Optimal virtual mechanisms: performance signals and parameter tuning

 We focus on the $\mathcal{L}_2$ norm, adopting again \eqref{eq:L2cost}.
 To enforce non-negativity of stiffness and damping parameters, we introduce a nonlinear mapping $\phi$ between optimization parameters ${\bm{\theta}}$ and stiffness/damping values $\hat{\bm{\theta}}=\phi({\bm{\theta}})$.
 Specifically, we take $\hat{\bm{\theta}}_i=\exp({\bm{\theta}}_i)$ if the parameter is a stiffness, and $\hat{\bm{\theta}}_i=\frac{1}{100}\exp{{\bm{\theta}}_i}$ if the parameter is a damping coefficient.
 We choose the exponential function as it has no discontinuities and provide a suitable parameter normalization for the optimizer.
 We also consider the addition of a regularization term

 to limit the maximum stiffness and damping values.
 We penalize components of ${\bm{\theta}}$ above $\ln{}(3000)$, as robot actuators cannot realize excessive stiffness / damping.
 This corresponds to a soft limit on the stiffnesses at $3000$ and the damping coefficients at $30.0$\footnote{This is a crude way to avoid reaching the performance limits of our robot.
 A better identification of the bandwidth limits of the joints is needed to develop a more principled approach, beyond the scope of this paper.}.
 The corresponding values pre and post optimization are shown in Table \ref{tab:parameters}.
+The exact placement of the springs is shown in Fig. \ref{fig:VirtualInstrument}.
+The following abbreviations are used: End-Effector $\rightarrow$ EE, Virtual Instrument $\rightarrow$ VI, reference $\rightarrow$ ref, Joint 1 $\rightarrow$ J1.

 For the performance input $\w$, we consider several channels.
 Disturbance forces are applied at two locations: a force $\d_{ee}$ is applied at the end effector and a second force $\d_{rcm}$ is applied to the instrument at the point closest to the remote centre of motion (RCM).
 We consider noise $\n_{q}$ and $\n_{\dot{q}}$ applied to joint-level measurements of $\q$ and $\dot \q$, resulting in a $14$ dimensional noise vector (for the 7DOF robot).
 Finally, the surgeon inputs are taken into account through the reference signal $\bm{r}$, which provides the desired end-effector displacement.
 Specifically, the end-effector reference $\bm{r}_{ee} = \bm{r}_0 + \bm{r}$, where $\bm{r}_0$ is the initial end-effector position.
 We consider